sara-nl/spiderdocs/source/Pages/maintenance/service_notices_list.rst

 2026
 =========

+* 2026-03-31 home-folders of users are limited to 200GB max.
+You can still log in and move data to ``/project`` or remove data, but you can not write new data to ``/home/$USER``.

 * 2026-02-26 from 9:00 am till 15:00 pm: Unplanned maintenance users might experience mounting issues on their /project directories.
 Update 15:20 Situation is improving, we are closely monitoring.

 * 2026-02-23 from 9.00 am till 17:00 pm: planned maintenance on the generic Spider UIs and the Slurm batch node.
 All interactive processes on the UIs will be stopped and new jobs will not be accepted.
 The cluster will remain available for running jobs.